 “All companies must report work-related fatalities within 8 hours.”

-According to OSHA record-keeping standards, all companies must report work-related fatalities within 8 hours, while employers must report all hospitalizations and losses of limb or eyes within 24 hours.
+According to OSHA record-keeping standards, all companies must report work-related fatalities within 8 hours, while employers must report all hospitalizations and losses of limbs or eyes within 24 hours.
 This incident usually prompts an immediate OSHA investigation to determine whether the employer was at fault for the accident.
 The outcome of this particular investigative focus is to remove all job hazards and prevent future incidents.

 During an OSHA inspection, workers have the right to talk to the inspector privately.
 This is true of all OSHA inspections, not just ones conducted due to worker complaints.

 There are certain high-hazard or high-risk industries, such as many manufacturing sectors, where OSHA officials frequently pursue agency investigations.
-Many of these organizations have higher-than-average rates for illness or injury, making them a serious threat for employee safety and health.
+Many of these organizations have higher-than-average rates for illness or injury, making them a serious threat to employee safety and health.

 This inspection receives the lowest priority because they are following a previous inspection to ensure that all violations were addressed after the visit.
 For example, if you were found not meeting OSHA’s aerial lift requirements, OSHA will eventually return for one of these inspections to ensure you have made the necessary changes.

-While the goal of these inspections is to follow-up on known issues, it doesn't mean OSHA won't look for any new violations.
+While the goal of these inspections is to follow up on known issues, it doesn’t mean OSHA won’t look for any new violations.
 Additionally, for certain high-risk industries or repeat violators, these follow-up inspections may receive higher priority.

 Vector Solutions works with hundreds of subject matter experts in various fields, including public safety, education, engineering, and manufacturing.
 Our course authors are tenured professionals who work with Vector’s award-winning content development team to create high-quality, impactful training courses.
 We are proud to showcase these experts and their impressive contributions to our industry-specific course libraries.